On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Introduction

-A limitation of the aforementioned support recovery techniques and associated guarantees is that only supports of size up to $k < m/2$ are uniquely recoverable.
-In \cite{DaviesEldar12RankAware}, rank aware OMP and rank aware order recursive matching pursuit are proposed and analyzed, and it is shown that both these algorithms perfectly recover any $k$-sparse support from noiseless measurements as long as $k < \text{spark}(\matA) -1$ and $\text{rank}(\matX) = k$.
-For the rank defective case, i.e., $\text{rank}(\matX) < k$, compressed sensing MUSIC~\cite{JohnChulYe12CSMUSIC} and subspace-augmented MUSIC~\cite{Bresler12SAMUSIC} are still capable of recovering any $k < \text{spark}(\matA)-1$ sized support as long as $k - \text{rank}(\matX)$ partial support can be estimated by another sparse signal recovery algorithm.
+A common limitation of the aforementioned support recovery techniques is that they are capable of uniquely recovering supports of size up to only $k < m/2$.
+In \cite{DaviesEldar12RankAware}, rank aware OMP and rank aware order recursive matching pursuit are shown to perfectly recover any $k$-sized support from noiseless measurements as long as $k < \text{spark}(\matA) -1$ and $\text{rank}(\matX) = k$.
+For the rank defective case, i.e., $\text{rank}(\matX) < k$, compressed sensing MUSIC~\cite{JohnChulYe12CSMUSIC} and subspace-augmented MUSIC~\cite{Bresler12SAMUSIC} are still capable of recovering any $k < \text{spark}(\matA)-1$ sized support as long as partial support of size $k - \text{rank}(\matX)$ can be estimated by some other support recovery algorithm.

-In \cite{NehoraiGTang10}, the support recovery problem is formulated as a multiple hypothesis testing problem.
-Necessary and sufficient conditions for perfect support recovery with high probability are derived under the assumption that the columns of $\matX$ are i.i.d. $\mathcal{N}(0, \diag{(\mathbf{1}_{\setS})})$, where $\setS$ denotes the unknown support set.
-For $m = \Omega\lb k \log \frac{n}{k}\rb$, it is shown that $L \ge \mathcal{O}\lb \frac{\log n}{\log \log n} \rb$ suffices for diminishing support error probability with increasing $L$.
-One of our contributions in this paper is to extend this result to a more general signal prior on $\matX$ and show that the support error probability vanishes even if $m$ scales sublinearly in the support size $k$.
+In \cite{NehoraiGTang10}, the MMV support recovery problem is formulated as a multiple hypothesis testing problem.
+Necessary and sufficient conditions for perfect support recovery with high probability are derived under the assumption that the columns of $\matX$ are i.i.d. $\mathcal{N}(0, \diag{(\mathbf{1}_{\setS^*})})$, where $\setS^*$ denotes the true support set of a known size $k$.
+An exponential decay rate of the support error probability is derived in closed form, which is however not conducive to general interpretation or deeper analysis.
+For the particular case of randomly constructed Gaussian sensing matrix $\matA$ with $m = \Omega\lb k \log \frac{n}{k}\rb$ rows, it is shown that $L \gg \frac{\log n}{\log \log n}$ suffices for diminishing support error probability with increasing $L$.
+One of our contributions in the present work is to extend this result to a more general signal prior on~$\matX$ and show that the support error probability vanishes even if $m$ scales sublinearly in the support size $k$.